Extra pearls in graph theory: Alternating and augmenting paths

 \begin{thm}{Theorem} Assume $M$ is a matching in a graph $G$.
 If $M$ is not maximal, then $G$ contains an $M$-augmenting path. \end{thm}

-This theorem implies that Hungarian algorithm \cite[Section 7.2]{hartsfield-ringel} produces a maximal matching.
+This theorem implies that the Hungarian algorithm \cite[Section 7.2]{hartsfield-ringel} produces a maximal matching.
 Indeed, the Hungarian algorithm checks all $M$-alternating paths in the graph and it will find an $M$-augmenting path if it exists.
 Once it is found it could be used to improve the matching $M$.
-Therefore, by the theorem, Hungarian algorithm improves any nonmaximal matching; in other words, it can stop only at a maximal matching.
+Therefore, by the theorem, theHungarian algorithm improves any nonmaximal matching; in other words, it can stop only at a maximal matching.

-\parit{Proof.} Suppose $M$ is nonmaximal matching; that is, there is a matching $M'$ with lager number of edges.
+\parit{Proof.} Suppose $M$ is a nonmaximal matching; that is, there is a matching $M'$ with a larger number of edges.
 Consider the subgraph $H$ of $G$ formed by all edges in $M$ and $M'$.

 Note that each component of $H$ is either an $M$-alternating path or a cycle.
 Each cycle in $H$ has the same number of edges from $M$ and $M'$.
-Since $|M'|>|M|$, the one component of $H$ has to be a path that starts and ends by an edge in $M'$.
-Evidently such path is $M$-augmenting. \qeds
+Since $|M'|>|M|$, the one component of $H$ has to be a path that starts and ends with an edge in $M'$.
+Evidently, such a path is $M$-augmenting. \qeds